zenith0/muecke-buildout-development/README.md

 Precondition
 ------------
 Pip has to be installed

 $ apt-get install python-pip

 Upgrade setuptools (>= 0.7)

 $ pip install --upgrade setuptools

-$ apt-get install python2.7-dev python-imaging
+$ apt-get install python2.7-dev python-imaging mysql-server

 How to install?